Is This Fund a Good Choice for Me?

 Classification: Short Investment Grade Debt

-Lipper ratings for Preservation reflect the Funds’ historical loss avoidance relative to other funds within the same asset class, as of 6/30/19.
-Preservation ratings are relative, rather than absolute, measures, and funds named Lipper Leaders for Preservation may still experience losses periodically; those losses may be larger for equity and mixed equity funds than for fixed income funds.
-The Lipper ratings are subject to change every month and are based on an equal-weighted average of percentile ranks for the Preservation metrics over three-, five-, 10-year and Overall periods.
-The highest 20% of funds in each peer group are named Lipper Leader or a score of 5, the next 20% receive a score of 4, the middle 20% are scored 3, the next 20% are scored 2 and the lowest 20% are scored 1.
-Homestead Short-Term Bond Fund, in Lipper’s Short Investment Grade Debt Funds classification, received a rating of 5 for the three-, five-, 10-year and Overall periods (number of funds rated in parentheses): Preservation: Three Year (5,787 funds), Five Year (5,048 funds), Ten Year (3,253 funds) and Overall (5,787 funds).
+The Lipper Rating for Preservation is a fund that has demonstrates a superior ability to preserve capital in a variety of markets when compared with other funds in its asset class as of 6/30/21.
+The Lipper ratings are subject to change every month and are based on an equal-weighted average of percentile ranks for the Preservation metrics over three-year, five-year, 10-year and Overall periods.
+The highest 20% of funds in each peer group are named Lipper Leader or a score of 5, the next 20% receive a score of 4, the middle 20% are scored 3, the next 20% are scored 2, and the lowest 20% are scored 1.
+Homestead Short-Term Bond Fund, in Lipper’s Short Investment Grade Debt Funds classification, received a rating of 5 for the following periods (number of funds rated in parentheses): Preservation: Three-Year (6,150 funds), Five-Year (5,325 funds), 10-Year (3,646 funds) and Overall (6,150 funds).
+Lipper ratings are not intended to predict future results, and Lipper does not guarantee the accuracy of this information.
+More information is available at lipperleaders.com.

-Morningstar rated this Fund, in Morningstar’s short-term bond category, 4 stars for the Overall period out of 478 funds, 4 stars for the 10-year period out of 269 funds, 3 stars for the five-year period out of 421 funds and 3 stars for the three-year period out of 478 funds for performance periods ending 6/30/19.
-The Morningstar Rating for funds, or “star rating”, is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
+Morningstar rated this fund, in Morningstar’s short-term bond category, 4 stars for the Overall period out of 524 funds, 4 stars for the 10-year period out of 303 funds, 3 stars for the five-year period out of 462, funds and 3 stars for the three-year period out of 524 funds for performance periods ending 6/30/21.
+The Morningstar Rating for funds, or “star rating,” is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-ended funds and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product’s monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
-The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
+The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-year, five-year, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.

 |Fee Structure||No Load|